 EBUNOLUWA AKINBO (b.1994)

-Ebunoluwa Akinbo is a Nigerian documentary photographer with interest in exploring societal and cultural issues as well as questions of identity.
+Ebunoluwa Akinbo is a Nigerian documentary photographer with an interest in exploring societal and cultural issues as well as questions of identity.
 Ebunoluwa believes that ideas and imagination come to fruition through photography.
 She embarked on a photography career after attaining a sociology degree.
 The decision was somewhat paradoxical as it was one of the most difficult and at the same time easiest decisions she has ever made.
 In retrospect, she is glad she took that leap because of the joy and rewards of doing what she truly loves.
 Being able to engage with the audience in a different medium which they may not be familiar with but succeeding in elucidating societal inadequacies and anomalies through this medium.